edward-pis-1670/capstone-project-hoamx1/README.md

 npm install
 sls deploy -v
 ```
+- To check websocket working or not, using wscat to connect.
+Then when a new image is created, a new message shown on websocket terminal
 ## Frontend

 To run a client application first edit the `client/src/config.ts` file to set correct parameters.
 And then run the following commands: